 It is a tradition for Ohio State University students to jump into Mirror Lake during the week of the University of Michigan rivalry game.
 The tradition lives on regardless of the weather, but this year's Mirror Lake jump ended in five arrests and at least four people injured.
-The Koffel Law Firm is representing the five students who were arrested during the event.
+Koffel Brininger Nesbitt is representing the five students who were arrested during the event.

 Police arrested the five Buckeyes for disorderly conduct.
 According to Dan Hedman, an OSU spokesman, there were neither arrests or injuries in last year's rivalry week lake jump.
 And although the University does not sponsor or endorse the event, they have stepped up to help students stay safe during it.
 For example, starting last year, OSU put a fence around Mirror Lake and only allowed students with wristbands to enter the area.

 According to Ohio Revised Code 2917.11, disorderly conduct is a minor misdemeanor unless it meets one of the following criteria –